trdroid/ReactJS-Sample-Apps/courses-app/README.md

 ![](_misc/Browser%20Snapshot%20-%20Including%20bootstrap.png)

-Also notice the warnings in the command line above.
+Also notice the errors in the command line above that specifies that the rule "no-global-assign" has failed.

 **Resolving warnings**